Charlottesville Fashion Square

 Charlottesville Fashion Square is a defunct regional shopping mall in Charlottesville, Virginia, United States, located about one mile (1.6 km) north of Charlottesville city limits on U.S. Route 29 in unincorporated Albemarle County.
 Fashion Square opened in 1980 and was renovated in 1990 and 1999.
-In 2021, its owners filed for bankruptcy, and in January 2025, the mall's management terminated the leases of all interior stores, leaving only a Belk anchor and a yet-unopened Home Depot anchor.
+In 2021, its owners filed for bankruptcy, and in January 2025, the mall's management terminated the leases of all interior stores and closed off the interior.
+As of 2026, the remaining anchor stores are Belk and Home Depot, with the Albemarle County Public Safety Operations Center located in a third former anchor store.

 History

 Construction of the mall by the Leonard L. Farber Company began in early 1979, with an opening date set for March 1980.
 By February 1980, Miller & Rhoads, J. C. Penney, Sears, and Leggett had been announced as anchors, with seventy-five other interior tenants already confirmed.
 The mall opened on March 5, 1980, drawing a crowd of four thousand.
 At opening, the mall had only two anchors, with Leggett not set to open until March 26, and J. C. Penney not expected to open until March 1981.

 In January 1990, Miller & Rhoads closed its location at the mall, with merchandise being shipped to other stores recently purchased by The May Department Stores Company.
 The mall was renovated in 1990, coinciding with the opening of several new tenants such as Gap Kids, Victoria's Secret, and Express.
 In 1996, the mall was purchased by Shopping Center Associates from previous owners CFS Associates Limited.

 The mall was renovated again, beginning in 1999 and finishing in 2002.
 The $8.5 million renovation improved lighting and seating within the mall, added decor intended to give the mall a more modern feel, and removed umbrella motifs dating to the mall's opening.